 Immediately following a wisdom teeth extraction, you will remain at the dentist office until the effects of the anesthesia have worn off.
 During this time, you will be monitored to ensure that any bleeding has slowed and that the gauze is working sufficiently.
 So long as it is, you will be sent home to finish your recovery.
 Just make sure you have someone pick you up so you do not need to drive home on your own.

-At Premier Dental of Quincy and Milton, we tell patients who are planning for an extraction to prepare ahead of time.
+At Core Dental Group and Implants Center, we tell patients who are planning for an extraction to prepare ahead of time.
 You will need to rest when you get home, so have your bed ready with plenty of pillows to prop up your head.
 Fill your nightstand with water bottles, additional gauze, ibuprofen, and some good books or movies.
 Plan on taking it easy for the next 48 hours.
 During that time, you may want to eat a lot of popsicles, ice cream, yogurt, warm soup, Jell-O, and other foods that are soft and do not require chewing.
 You will be too sore to try and eat anything else.

 To help control the swelling, you should ice your face for 15 minutes at a time and take ibuprofen around the clock.
 This should be done for 24 to 48 hours.
 Afterward, you may still need some ibuprofen, but icing may no longer be necessary.